ourzora/zora-protocol/.changeset/three-books-march.md

 "@zoralabs/protocol-deployments": patch
 ---

-Chain ids in protocol-deployments are now numbers instead of strings
+Chain ids in published protocol-deployments package are now numbers instead of strings